cboyd0319/job-private-scraper-filter/README.md

 # 🔍 Private Job Scraper & Filter

+# WAIT
+## This project is VERY new, and I am making updates quite often.
+It is NOT ready for use.
+I will remove this message when it is.

 <div align="center">

 **A robust, enterprise-grade job monitoring service that runs entirely on your own machine**